Looking for the best rod for striper fishing?

 Available in medium and medium-heavy weights, and comes in a wide enough variety to cover most of the game fish you might want to target.
 Salmon, trolling, copper/lead core, and down rigger options are available in multiple lengths.

-The overall takeaway from this rod is that it has the backbone to handle the big fish out there and the flexibility to still enjoy the small bass along the way.
-It is definitely on the list of the best striper fishing rod must-haves.
+The overall takeaway from this rod is that it has the backbone to handle the big striped bass out there and the flexibility to still enjoy catching smaller striped bass along the way.

 Ugly Stik GX2 Casting Rod